Annemarie535257/linear_regression_model/README.md

 # 🌱 Compost Maturity Predictor API & Mobile App

+## 🌾 How This Supports My Agricultural Mission

+As part of my mission to revolutionize the agriculture sector through innovative and sustainable practices, this project directly addresses one of the most overlooked aspects in organic farming: **precision composting**.

+By building a tool that predicts compost maturity based on environmental and chemical parameters, I aim to help farmers:
+- Apply compost at the **optimal time** for maximum soil health and crop yield,
+- **Reduce guesswork** and dependency on physical cues alone,
+- Adopt **data-driven practices** in organic waste recycling and soil management.

+This aligns with my broader vision to **empower local farmers with accessible technology** that enhances productivity, supports sustainability, and contributes to a circular economy in agriculture.

+---

 ## 📌 Project Overview

 This project provides an API that predicts **compost maturity** based on environmental and chemical parameters.
 It includes a **Flutter mobile app** that interacts with the FastAPI backend to deliver real-time predictions.